- What You Will Learn

 Residents observe a significant volume of orthopedic surgery during rotations with orthopedic faculty.
 The major requirement for general surgery observation is that the cases not be orthopedic.
 As such, most general surgery observation is abdominal and is an outstanding anatomy review.
 Cadaveric dissection is one thing, but seeing living, "breathing" guts is something entirely different.
 And seeing an open-heart surgery procedure is just cool!

 Orthopedic Surgery Rotations

 Obviously, a large proportion of the athletic trainer's daily practice is concerned with orthopedic and musculoskeletal issues.
-Consequently, the residency includes rotations with six different orthopedic surgeons and two orthopedic physician assistants.
+Consequently, the residency includes rotations with numerous different orthopedic surgeons and orthopedic physician assistants.
 Residents are with the orthopedic instructors during both surgical and clinical hours.

 Emergency Care Rotations

 Successful interaction with ambulance and emergency department personnel can make a significant difference in stressful situations.
 Becoming sensitive to day-to-day emergency medical services operations will help certified athletic trainers understand and work more effectively with emergency personnel.
 Residents observe patient care in the trauma center (in both adult and pediatric emergency departments) and ride along on ambulance calls.

 Manchester's ambulance service provides emergency medical services for the city with 24-hour dedicated paramedic level transport ambulances.
 In 2017, over 143,600 calls for emergency service were reported in Manchester.
 Residents spend a week riding with the paramedic service.